Electricity & Gas

 Park Home estates are often supplied with electricity and gas by the site owner.
 (If you are supplied direct by a utility provider and can change your supplier at will, this information does not apply.)
 If however the site supplies your electricity and gas certain rules apply.
 First electricity.

-The supply of power from a site owner is governed by the government regulations and the price you can be charged per unit is strictly regulated.
+The supply of power from a site owner is governed by government regulations and the price you can be charged per unit for electricity is strictly regulated.

 Gas (LPG) supplied by a site owner whether in bulk or cylinders is not regulated.
 Site owners may set their own level of charge including unit costs, standing charges, climate levy and administration charges.
 These charges must be reasonable and are covered by the Consumer Rights Act 2015.
 Again, under your Written Statement you are entitled to an explanation of the charges and the evidence of the costs.
 Should you not wish to utilise gas provided by the site, then you can obtain your own gas cylinders, but you will require to provide connections at your own expense and the site owner can demand a gas safety certificate from you.